spe1020/asknostr/CONTEXT.md

 ## Writing Tests

-**Important for AI Assistants**: Only create tests when the user is experiencing a specific problem or explicitly requests tests.
-Do not proactively write tests for new features or components unless the user is having issues that require testing to diagnose or resolve.
+**⚠️ CRITICAL FOR AI ASSISTANTS**: **DO NOT WRITE TESTS** unless the user is experiencing a specific problem or explicitly requests tests.
+Writing unnecessary tests wastes significant time and money.
+Only create tests when:

+1. **The user is experiencing a bug** that requires testing to diagnose
+2. **The user explicitly asks for tests** to be written
+3. **Existing functionality is broken** and tests are needed to verify fixes

+**Never proactively write tests** for new features or components.
+Focus on building functionality that works, not on testing it unless specifically requested.

 ### Test Setup